-Type of admission Admission classification H&P requirement Medical admission - (non-surgical/procedural) admission - examples include treatment of pneumonia, heart failure, etc. May be inpatient or observation Requires a complete H&P to be written, dictated or entered into Sunrise within 24 hours after admission or registration but before a surgery or procedure requiring anesthesia services.
+Type of admission Admission classification H&P requirement Medical admission - (non-surgical/procedural) admission - examples include treatment of pneumonia, heart failure, etc. be written, dictat into Sunrise with after admission of but before a surg procedure requir anesthesia servi Requires a complete H&P to be written, dictated or entered into Sunrise within 24 hours after admission or registration but before a surgery or procedure requiring anesthesia services.
 Must be signed, dated and timed.
 This may be an H&P completed in the physician's office within 30 days prior to admission or registration.
 However, the H&P must be updated within 24 hours after admission or registration but before a surgery or procedure requiring anesthesia services.
 The update must include H&P reviewed, patient examined, details of any changes (or a statement that there are no changes), a signature, date and time.
 If there are no changes, the update may be in the form of a stamp that states: "History and physical reviewed; patient examined; No changes."
 This must be signed, dated and timed.
 This update may also be described in a progress note that is signed, dated and timed.
 Surgical admission - includes admission for surgical treatment of a disease or injury May be inpatient, observation, short stay or outpatient Requires a complete H&P to be written, dictated or entered into Sunrise within 24 hours after admission or registration but before a surgery or procedure requiring anesthesia services.
 Must be signed, dated and timed.
 This may be an H&P completed in the physician's office within 30 days prior to admission or registration.
 However, the H&P must be updated within 24 hours after admission or registration but before a surgery or procedure requiring anesthesia services.
-The update must include H&P reviewed, patient examined,
+The update must include H&P